 Sam knelt next to their bike, their hands buried into the engine as they maintained it.
-The ratchet clicked and wound as they fitted the final plate, standing back they grinned as they wiped the grease from their hands onto a rag.
-The engine shined through the patches of rust as Sam’s smile shinned through the filth on their face.
+The ratchet clicked and wound as they fitted the final plate; standing back, they grinned and wiped the grease from their hands onto a rag.
+The engine shined through the patches of rust as Sam’s smile shined through the filth on their face.

-The echoes of engines surrounded Sam as a vehicle approached, they started to panic and grabbed the lead pipe from the holster of their bike.
-Gripping it in their hands they juggled it lightly as they back to the end of the alley they were in.
+The echoes of engines surrounded Sam as a vehicle approached; they started to panic and grabbed the lead pipe from the holster of their bike.
+Gripping it in their hands, they juggled it lightly as they went back to the end of the alley they were in.

 “Come on, bring it.
 I can do this.
 You are mine.”
 They started to mutter at speed under their breath, until the noises of the engines became so loud that their fear set in and they started to scream.
-“I aint fraid of no skids, come get this torque and let me paint the ally with your brains.”
+“I ain’t afraid of no skids, come get this torque and let me paint the ally with your brains.”

 Sam slammed their pipe to the ground and started to howl as the two bikes circled them and parked.